By Nora Pehrson – Virginia Humanities Communications Intern

 At this point, EV’s media editor Donna Lucey steps in.
 Working “like a detective,” Lucey has traveled to archives and museums all over the state in search of media objects like letters, scrapbooks, paintings, 3D objects, and even centuries-old food.
 These materials get added to a stockpile from which EV can draw on for any entry.
 “Over time I figure out how to sprinkle them in,” Lucey explained.
 She has formed partnerships with museums and historical societies, who help her photograph and digitize items that, in many cases, have never been previously published.
 At the former Museum of the Confederacy (now part of the American Civil War Museum in Richmond) “they allowed me to go into their back closet of artifacts” and choose some one-of-a-kind objects never seen before by the general public.

-This 3D model of a pipe made of schist—a common local rock—appears in Encyclopedia Virginia‘s entry on Thomas Jefferson’s Poplar Forest.
+This 3D model of a bell used to summon enslaved house servants appears in Encyclopedia Virginia‘s entry on Thomas Jefferson’s Poplar Forest.